shideneyu/ownlan/README.md

 **OwnLan** has four features:

-1. Disconnect one or several users off the wire [Not Implemented]
+1. Disconnect one or several users off the wire
-2. Protecting users from these kind of attacks [Not Implemented]
+2. Protecting users from these kind of attacks
-3. Sending ARP + DHCP packets easily (manual way)[Not implemented]
+3. Sending ARP + DHCP packets easily (manual way)
-4. Easy ARP packets capture [Not Implemented]
+4. Easy ARP packets capture

 ### Disconnecting users off the wire